tigerfarm/arduino/samples/IrNodemcuHttpWsSync/README.md

 The project is infrared enabled.
 Instead of pressing a key on the keypad, pressing 1-9 on my infrared remote controller will also cause the NodeMCU board to send an HTTP request with the keypress data.

+The following example will post a “B” to the first position of Sync document named, “abc”, using the user identity, “browser”.

 http://tfpdocroot.herokuapp.com/syncdocumentupdate?identity=browser&name=abc&position=1&value=B